Best Monster Cookies Recipe (Thick & Chewy)

 • Press a few extra M&M's on the top of the cookies. (this is not absolutely necessary)

 • Bake for approximately 12-14 minutes.
-Cookies may appear slightly undone in the center; this is normal and they'll continue to set as they cool.
+Cookies may appear slightly under baked in the center; this is normal and they'll continue to set as they cool.

 • Cool on the baking sheet for at least 5 minutes then transfer to racks.